Wondering where to find the “best coffee NYC” or are you constantly googling, “best coffee shops NYC”?

-Who doesn’t want to enjoy their coffee while watching naked people dance across the walls?
+Who doesn’t want to enjoy some of the best coffee in NYC while watching naked people rythmically dance across the walls?
 Am I right?

 And For the Book Lovers:

-This cafe is also attached to CoDex Used Book Shop, a small bookstore off of Bowery that is a fun place to pursue for any hidden gems of the literary world… or some chick lit.
-Whatever floats your boat because, in my humble opinion, reading should be fun.
+This cafe is attached to CoDex Used Book Shop, a small bookstore off Bowery that is a fun place to pursue

 9. Pietro Nolita (Nolita)

 This picture is such a good reminder for me today!
 I see all those hearts and it lets me know that no matter what, love is always the answer.
 So let go of the anger, bitterness, and resentment because it gets you no where.
 It just taints the world around you and makes it an unbearable place.
 Instead, let love guide you in all that you are and in all that you do because when all is said and done, nothing else matters.
 Rather, when you look back on your life, the only thing you’ll remember is how much you loved and were loved in return.
 So that person, the one who hugs someone and lets them know that everything is gonna be okay.
 Because honestly, it really is all gonna be okay. #girlwiththepassport

 Don’t tar and feather me but Pietro Nolita isn’t

 I’m being totally weird so I’ll just come out and say it.
 Pietro Nolita is a restaurant that serves take away coffee.